Monke24/Monke24/README.md

 - 👀 I’m interested in coding with python and learning new skills that will help me become a software engineer.
 - 🌱 I’m currently learning basic python.
 - 💞️ I’m looking to collaborate on projects and games.
-- 📫 How to reach me you can reach me through discord.
+- 📫 How to reach me ...

 <!---
 Monke24/Monke24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.